 For illustration purposes we will show the use of a 2.4 reconstruction plate.

-When the tumor extends lateral to the mandible, the reconstruction plate cannot be fashioned by applying it directly to the mandible prior to the mandibulectomy.
+When the tumor extends lateral to the outer cortex of the mandible, the reconstruction plate cannot be fashioned by applying it directly to the mandible prior to the mandibulectomy.
 In this situation, the patient is placed in occlusion and MMF is established with either arch bars or rapid MMF screws between the maxilla and the non-diseased mandible.

-In rare cases, a locking plate with condylar head prosthesis is necessary to restore the vertical height of the ramus and to prevent malocclusion.
-This may include those times when the bone flap is not long enough to reach the glenoid fossa, eg. defects greater than the hemi mandible, or when the bone shape does not allow creation of a neo condyle, eg. scapula.
+In rare cases, a locking plate with a condylar head add on prosthesis may be used to reconstruct the TMJ and restore the vertical height of the ramus.
+This may include those instances when the bone flap is not long enough to reach the glenoid fossa, eg. defects greater than the hemi mandible, or when the bone shape does not allow creation of a neo condyle, eg. scapula.

 The use of a TMJ prosthesis is controversial because of the occasional incidence of erosion of the prosthesis into the middle cranial fossa.
-If the surgeon chooses to use this prosthetic alternative, care should be taken to line the glenoid fossa with a soft tissue flap to prevent erosion into the middle cranial fossa.
+If the surgeon chooses to use this prosthetic alternative, great care should be taken to position the prosthetic condyle into the glenoid fossa with an interpositional soft tissue flap to prevent erosion into the middle cranial fossa.

 Microvascular free tissue

 Mandibular reconstruction with microvascular free tissue transfer is generally used for complex defects following tumor resection and trauma with tissue loss.
 It provides: